clinthoward/clinthoward.github.io/about.md

 Order: 3
 ---

 I am a quantitative researcher with a focus on systematic equity strategies.
 I'm currently working as a researcher for Robeco in Rotterdam, The Netherlands.
-I received my PhD from the University of Technology Sydney that I completed part-time whilst working full-time (don't recommend this if you enjoy your weekends), where I focused on machine learning techniques in finance.
+I received my PhD from the University of Technology Sydney that I completed part-time whilst working full-time (I don't recommend this if you enjoy any semblance of life), where I focused on machine learning techniques in finance and the index effect.
 In my prior life, I studied chemical engineering and mathematics.

 Aside from the proprietary research I do in my day job, I have wide and varied academic interests in portfolio construction, empirical asset pricing, and a soft spot for the index effect.
 Go [here](/research/) to read more.